Meet CLAC’s great team of coaches who will teach our little athletes the skills and techniques for track and field events.

 Professionally, Amy worked for the Australian Paralympic Committee in various roles across sports development, education, marketing and sponsorship.
 She worked on the Beijing 2008 and London 2012 Paralympic campaigns.

-Amy has two kids registered with CLAC: Tom (U11) and Sam (U8).
+Amy’s son Tom is registered in the U13 age group.
 Her proudest coaching moment was taking the 2019 U10 boys 4x100m relay team to a silver medal at the LANSW State Relay Championships – all with perfect baton changes!

 Cas Riogi, Throws Coach (Friday nights only)

-Cas has two kids registered this season with CLAC: Alkira (U13), Tallara (U12) who are both state level athletes.
+Cas’ daughter Tallara (U14’s) is a state level athlete.
 CLAC is proud to support Cas as he takes his begins his ‘formal’ coaching journey through the coach education pathway.
-Photo coming soon!

 Jim Legge, Sprints/Starts Coach (Friday nights only)

 Jim has been involved with Little Athletics for 28 years, starting with his own children at Katoomba LAC.
-We’re lucky to have Jim join us as his grandchildren are registered with Canterbury in Tiny Tots, U9 and U11.
+We’re lucky to have Jim join us as his grandchildren are registered with Canterbury in U7, U11 and U13.